crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 2.6.0 =
+* Add notice about 3.0.0
+* Warning: *3.x+* will be a breaking change if you have customizations for the plugin.

 = 2.5.0 =
 * Declare HPOS compatibility.
 * Feature: Add option to use radio button instead of dropdown select.